US/Chinese competition for resources creates opportunities for Latin America

 Latin America is poised to undergo major changes in the next year, with no fewer than 10 elections set to take place in the next 15 months.
 Some regimes will fall, others will be reinforced, and the only certainty is that the region will experience several ‘firsts’ that will take it in an unknown direction.
 Much ado of a ‘pink revolution’ has been made in the U.S. press, though the political processes happening all over Latin America are far too divergent to constitute any general trend or revolution, let alone a much-feared ‘pink’ one.
 Democracy is likely to be further consolidated in nations like Chile, Brazil, Colombia, Mexico, and Costa Rica, while power contests in Bolivia, Nicaragua, Venezuela, and Peru will test the foundations on which their political systems rest.

-of the likely vote.
+*Bolivians will go to the polls December 18, a date set amid controversy over the redistricting of several important Congressional seats.
+Incumbent President Eduardo Rodriguez Veltze has been the "caretaker" since Carlos Mesa's resignation June 9th, and will not run in December.
+Much to the consternation of the US, recent polls show coca farmer Evo Morales as the front runner, though with only 33% of the likely vote.
 The mere thought that a Socialist narcotics producer could become President of the potentially profit-bearing country puts fear in the heart of foreign investors and US officials alike.
 In a recent visit to Spain Morales himself remarked that his election would be a "triumph for the Bolivian people and a nightmare for the United States".
 His optimism may come too early, as former President Jorge Quiroga is less than 6 percentage points behind him.
 Quiroga named Maria Rene Duchen his running mate October 22nd, who would become the nation's first female Vice-president should Quiroga make a last-minute comeback.
 The Organization of American States has offered to monitor the elections.

 *Nicaraguans will vote at an undetermined date next year, in an election also watched closely by American officials.
 Current President Enrique Bolaños is up for re-election, but a strange pairing of Sandinista leader Daniel Ortega and former President Arnoldo Alemán has come together to defeat him, or perhaps even boot him from office before the election.
 The trouble began just after Bolaños, Alemán’s former Vice-president, won the 2001 presidential elections on an anti-corruption platform.
 Bolaños then shocked insiders by doing exactly as he had promised on the campaign trail: he began proceedings against his former boss, Alemán, for corruption and embezzlement.
 Alemán was handed a 20-year sentence in 2002, after US officials seized $5 million worth of his illicit assets held in Florida.